harplife/zettelkasten/study_LearnOpenGL.md

 - **Vertex Data** : the information associated with each vertex, which can include the position of the vertex in 2D/3D space, color, texture coordinates, normal vectors, tangent vectors, and more.
 The vertex data is crucial for setting out how everything will look.
 - **Vertex Attributes** : an input variable to a shader that is supplied with per-vertex data.
 - (note) a vertex is a dot, a vertex data is information on the dot, and a vertex attribute is a variable that corresponds to an element of information.
-- In order for OpenGL to know what to make of a collectino of coordinates (and color values), OpenGL requires a hint on the type of render to form with the data.
+- In order for OpenGL to know what to make of a collection of coordinates (and color values), OpenGL requires a hint on the type of render to form with the data.
 	- The hint indicates whether the data be rendered as a collection of points, a collection of triangles, or a long line.
 These hints are called **Primitives**.
 	- Primitives are given to OpenGL while calling any of the drawing commands.
 	- Some of the primitives are `GL_POINTS`, `GL_TRIANGLES`, and `GL_LINE_STRIP`.
 - In the first part of the Graphics Pipeline, the vertex shader takes a single vertex as an input.